LeslieDancey/FME_Desktop_Advanced/schema_handling_in_dynamic_translations.md

 A last-minute request is to add an attribute – LastUpdatedBy – to all tables in the output.

 So, click on the User Attributes tab and add this new attribute.
 Make it a 30 character string.

+**9) **Re-Run Workspace

+Save the workspace and run it again.

+Inspect the output.
+Notice that OBJECTID will not appear as an attribute.
+LastUpdatedBy does appear, albeit that it doesn’t have a value yet.